HAMSA YOGA: Our INTENT

 FLEXIBILITY AND YOU

 It's a common misconception, but you don’t have to be flexible to do yoga.
 It's often the flexible-bodied people who are more prone to injury.
 We do encourage you to cultivate a certain flexibility of mind space though.
 You don’t have to look a certain way either.
 Yoga is for everybody who has a body.
 Every body can practice yoga.
 As long as you can breathe, you can do yoga.
 We each have to start with the body-mind that we have in this very moment.
 Over time, with dedicated practice, a good teacher and a whole lot of curiosity, you will gradually begin to untie the knots that restrict you.
-More often than not, those knots are mental, emotional, energetic; limitations that are residues of our conditioning or upbringing.
+More often than not, those knots are mental, emotional, energetic; limitations that are residues of our conditioning, belief system or upbringing.

 Start somewhere.
 Start close in.
 The only thing you have to lose is a whole lot of limitations.